telerik/justmock-docs/advanced-usage/partial-mocking.md

 > **Important**
 >
 > To use partial mocking you first need to go to elevated mode by enabling TelerikJustMock from the menu.
-[How to Enable/Disable](./advanced-usage#how-to-enabledisable-telerikjustmock)
+Learn how to do that in the [How to Enable/Disable Telerik JustMock](./advanced-usage#how-to-enabledisable-telerik-justmock) topic.

 ## Partially Mock Instance Calls
 In the following example we use a non mocked instance, but we call a method which is arranged.